 Two Elementary Teachers Win Lowrie Awards

-Julie Miller, a third grade teacher at Ashburton Elementary School, and Sheila Shea, a special education teacher at Diamond Elementary School, are this year’s recipients of the Shirley J. Lowrie “Thank You for Teaching” Awards.
+Catherine Ladd, a first grade teacher at Wood Acres Elementary School, and Travis Payne, a fourth grade teacher at Glen Haven Elementary School, are this year’s recipients of the Shirley J. Lowrie “Thank You for Teaching” Awards.
 Read a little more about them below: